-In FY 2021/22, as of April 26, 2022, EMP and Sheriff's Parole combined had a total of 461 participants.
-For the fiscal year so far, 285 participants had successfully completed the EMP and Sheriff's Parole program.
-However, 99 participants violated the terms of the program and were subsequently returned to custody.
-Many of the participants who violate are re-released back into virtual custody after a case review and go on to successfully complete the program.
+In FY 2022/23, as of April 24, 2023, EMP and Sheriff's Parole combined had a total of 457 participants.
+For the fiscal year so far, 255 participants had successfully completed the EMP and Sheriff's Parole program.
+However, 98 participants violated the terms of the program and were subsequently returned to custody.

-Due to COVID-19 restrictions, Virtual Jail staff was limited in its ability to emphasize drug testing to ensure compliance among program participants.
-EMP and Sheriff's Parole staff conducted 120 drug tests with a 64% negative test rate.
-Responses to participants who tested positive included admonishment, discipline, arrest for violation of their terms of supervision, and referral to the Probation Department's Day Reporting Center (DRC), the BHRS Gateway Team, and to NA/AA meetings to help in rehabilitation.
+The Virtual Jail staff has continued its emphasis on drug testing to ensure compliance among program participants.
+EMP staff conducted 141 drug tests with a 68% negative test rate.
+Responses to participants who tested positive included admonishment, discipline, arrest for violation of their terms of supervision, or a referral to the Probation Department's Day Reporting Center (DRC), the BHRS Gateway Team, or NA/AA meetings to help in rehabilitation.

-More than 90 remote alcohol detection devices have been deployed among released inmates who had convictions for driving under the influence through April 26, 2022.
+More than 87 remote alcohol detection devices have been deployed among released inmates who had convictions for driving under the influence through April 24, 2023.
 The remote alcohol detection devices require participants to test randomly at least five times per day and use facial recognition software to confirm the identity of the users.
-In FY 2021/22, these devices conducted a total of 38,724 breath tests on participants with the following results: 34,002 passed tests, 67 failed tests, and 4,655 missed or incomplete tests.
-This amounts to an overall compliance rate of 88 percent.
+In FY 2022/23, these devices conducted a total of 38,794 breath tests on participants with the following results: 32,100 passed tests, 116 failed tests, and 6,578 missed or incomplete tests.
+This amounts to an overall compliance rate of 83 percent.
 Participants who missed a scheduled test were contacted and required to test immediately.
 Those who tested positive were admonished, disciplined, and/or arrested for a violation of their terms of supervision.

-The Sheriff's Office continues to use ankle monitors for inmates requiring prolonged admittances at Kern Medical.
-In the past year, the Sheriff's Office used monitors on approximately 5 inmates for up to 432 hours in the hospital.
-This equates to 54 eight-hour shifts that would otherwise have been filled by a deputy to guard the inmates, resulting in approximately \$17,280 in staff cost savings.
+Occasionally, the Sheriff's Office may use ankle monitors for inmates requiring prolonged admittances at Kern Medical.
+In the past year, the Sheriff's Office used a monitor on one inmate for 144 hours in the hospital.
+This equates to 18 eight-hour shifts that would otherwise have been filled by a deputy to guard the inmate, resulting in approximately \$5,760 in staff cost savings.